A shepherd always tries to persuade the sheep that their interests and his own are the same. – Henry B. Stendhal

 Display a deep level of compassion for the problems and difficulties that other people are experiencing on a daily basis.

 Everyone moves through difficult periods.
-During moments like these we seek understanding and compassion from others.
-Yes, others may not know what we are going through, however if they are able to understand and sympathize with us, then that makes us feel comfortable and secure within their presence.
+During moments like these, we seek understanding and compassion from others.
+Yes, others may not know what we are going through, however, if they are able to understand and sympathize with us, then that makes us feel comfortable and secure in their presence.

 This naturally leads to honor and a deep level of respect for the other person.

 Showing a genuine interest in other people and supporting their passions, ideas and ventures naturally brings you closer together and helps develop deep levels of rapport and respect.